 Boston Mills and Brandywine Ski Areas

-The Boston Mills and Brandywine Ski Areas in Peninsula are larger sister resorts with chairlifts that can accommodate up to 20,000 people per hour.
+Are you looking for an ideal outdoor winter adventure in Ohio?
+The Boston Mills and Brandywine Ski Areas in Peninsula are large sister resorts with chairlifts that can accommodate up to 20,000 people per hour.

 The Chalet at the Mill Stream Run Recreation Area